Back

 $50.01 – $200.00$2.99

 For orders exceeding $200, the transaction fee is set at 1.49%.
 In addition to this fee, a convenience fee (spread)—typically around 0.50% to 1.00%—is factored into the quoted price.
-This spread helps secure the price for the user during the “Instant Buy” process, regardless of immediate market fluctuations.
+This spread helps secure the user’s price during the “Instant Buy” process, regardless of immediate market fluctuations.

 ActiveTrader Fee Schedule

-The Gemini ActiveTrader platform utilizes a standard maker-taker model, which is common among institutional-grade exchanges.
-This interface is designed for users who require deeper order book access and lower per-trade costs.
+The Gemini ActiveTrader platform utilizes a standard maker-taker model, which is common across advanced trading interfaces.
+This interface is designed for users who require deeper access to the order book and lower per-trade costs.

 Ancillary Costs: Deposits and Staking

 While ACH and Wire transfers are processed without a Gemini-side fee, users utilizing Debit Cards or Digital Wallets (Apple/Google Pay) should account for a 3.49% to 3.99% processing fee.
-For those utilizing Gemini Staking, the platform retains a service fee of up to 15% to 25% of the earned protocol rewards to cover the operational costs of validator maintenance and security.
+For those utilizing Gemini Staking, the platform retains a service fee of 15% to 25% of earned protocol rewards to cover operational costs for validator maintenance and security.

 Payment Methods and Fiat Access

-Gemini offers several ways to fund your account, each with different speed and cost implications.
+Gemini offers several ways to fund an account, each with different speed and cost implications.

 Payment Methods for U.S. Customers (2026)